kazewaze/recessjs/README.md

 import styled from 'styled-components';

 /*
-  You only need two imports after Recess.js
-  Recess.js is the only thing you have to install.
+  Recess.js is the only thing you need to install.
-  Just import Recess.js, your code for Recess.js, and your chosen theme.
+  You only need to import 3 things (Recess, Your code & Theme).
+  (Or only 2 things since a default theme is in place) 1.) import Recess from 'recessjs';
+  2.) import code from './code.js';
+  3.) import theme from 'prism-react-renderer/themes/<theme-name>';
   The themes that you can import and use are located at: https://github.com/FormidableLabs/prism-react-renderer/tree/master/src/themes */